brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 - `sentinelf_settings`: Stores configuration values for the script's operation, such as administrator email, management email lists (`manageTO`, `manageCC`), and the timestamp of the last execution (`lastrun`).
 - `flows`: Contains information about the WISEflow flows, including their IDs, start times (`dtfrom`), and end times (`dtto`).
 - `sentinelf_events`: The main table where all fetched student participation events are logged.
-It includes the flow ID, student ID, timestamp, event type, and the full JSON payload of the event.
+It includes the flow ID, student ID, timestamp, event type, the full JSON payload of the event, and a `report` column to track if an event has been reported.
 - `sentinelf_event_types`: Acts as a catalogue for event types.
 It determines whether an event type should be included in management reports (`report` column).
 - `students`: A table mapping WISEflow student IDs (`stdid`) to their student numbers (`std_num`).